avkoll/3DPQC/readme.md

 The aim is to help users improve print quality without requiring specialized knowledge in machine learning or computer vision.

+## Installation
+1. Download Docker or Docker-Desktop
+2. Clone repository to your pc
+3. Download the models from [releases](https://github.com/avkoll/3DPQC/releases/tag/model_binariesV1.0) and unzip the files into the /models directory of the project.
+4. Start docker
+5. Navigate to project root in commandline and type: docker-compose build (This may take a while.)
+6. Once that is done run: docker-compose up
+7. Navigate to http://127.0.0.1:5000 in your browser

 ## How It Works

 1. Users access the tool via a simple web interface.